 A beautiful train ride

 The day was only starting when we took the train from Warsaw’s Western train station to Gdansk.
 The train ride is less than three hours if you take a fast train, more expensive but unavoidable if you’re only planning a quick trip.
 I am not a morning person, yet I do enjoy mornings in the summer when the sun is still rising and the air not so hot.
-People around you are not overwhelming and are still quiet.
+People are not overwhelming and everything is still quiet.
+Living in the Western Balkans, I rarely have the opportunity to take the train although it is something I used to enjoy a lot in France.
+As much as I love Belgrade and Serbia, it’s not a place where trains run smoothly.
+Therefore this little one-day getaway was a great opportunity to sit back comfortably and look through the window and the rapidly passing scenery.

 Through the Golden gate to the old town

 The train ride left us hungry and we quickly found a relaxed place to have a nice breakfast.
 The “Long Street” (Dluga) that goes from the Golden Gate to the big square if full of all sorts of cafés and restaurant but we decided to take a side street and sat in Café Rétro (Kawiarnia Retro).
-I had a good muesli, fresh, with nice fruits, and coffee.
-As we were there before the summer season (in May), and fairly early (around 10am) we enjoyed a quiet environment and had the time and space for a good talk between friends.
+I had good muesli, fresh, with nice fruits, and coffee.
+As we were there before the summer season (in May), and fairly early (around 10 am) we enjoyed a quiet environment and had the time for a good talk between friends.

 The centre got buzzier nearby the river and as the day continued.
 We just walked around, stopping to look at shops, trying to find an acceptable magnet to bring back as a souvenir (fail).
 Gdansk is also known for its amber and you will find myriads of shops selling all sorts of it.
 If you feel like buying something nice and if you have some money spared for that, go for it.
 Gdansk is, after all, famous for being the trade centre of the Baltic amber.
 However, prices have gone up a lot in the past years according to my friend, which is inevitable and simply follows the increase in tourists.